zahkhaa/insight_project/README.md

 (4) Grocery store locations: filtered and geocoded from the city of Toronto's open database for liscened retail stores.

 # Modelling
-In this project, two models used: (1) the topic model and (2) the pricing model.
+In this project, two models were used: (1) the topic model and (2) the pricing model.

 (1) Topic model
-I am using a Latend Dirichlet Allocation (LDA) model to extract latent topics in Airbnb listing description.
+I used a Latend Dirichlet Allocation (LDA) model to extract latent topics in Airbnb listing description.
 This way the user can easily select listings that match their taste.
-For instance, if the user is interested in searching for renovated listings with modern features, they can filter the topic #modern, which is extracted based on the topic model developed in this notebook.
+For instance, if the user is interested in searching for renovated listings with modern features, they can filter the topic #modern, which is extracted based on the topic model developed in the second notebook.

 (2) Pricing model
-I am using XGBoost to develop a pricing model, where I predict the price of each Airbnb listing in Toronto using physical, surrounding environment and topic modeling features.
+I used XGBoost to develop a pricing model, where I predict the price of each Airbnb listing in Toronto using physical, surrounding environment and topic modeling features.
 The pricing model aims to improve the user experience by adding a level of pricing transparency showing not only the actual listing price, but also its estimated price.
 This estimate reflects (assuming a robust and unbiased model) essentially how similar listings are priced.

-Moreover, based on the deviation between actual and estimated price the user can view underpriced listings, marked as great deals.
+Moreover, based on the deviation between actual and estimated price the user can view the best underpriced listings, marked as "Best Finds".

+# Web App
+Using the aforementioned model, I created where-TO-stay, a web app deployed with Flask on AWS using carto.js.
+The app clearly describes to the user:
+(a) its purpose; and
+(b) how to utilize it to find the best deals for the users specific taste among all the Toronto airbnb listings.